Nonsurgical treatment of neck pain

-Non-surgical treatment, also called conservative treatment, generally is effective for most forms and causes of neck pain.
-Some neck pain goes away with time, other people may find that pain relief is possible through a change in lifestyle or behavior.
-All in all, the cause and severity of neck pain will determine the form of treatment necessary to relieve it.
-The most important point to remember is that a health professional should be consulted before you undertake any form of treatment for neck and back pain.
+Nonsurgical treatment, also called conservative treatment, is generally effective for many forms and causes of neck pain.
+While some neck pain goes away with time, other people may find that pain relief is possible through a change in lifestyle or behavior.
+The cause and severity of neck pain can determine the form of treatment necessary to relieve it.

-Among the non-surgical treatments your physician may recommend are exercise to strengthen the neck muscles, over-the-counter pain medicine like ibuprofen or acetaminophen, or modifying your daily activity to help relieve stress on the cervical vertebrae and spinal column.
+Among the nonsurgical treatments your physician may recommend are exercise to strengthen the neck muscles, over-the-counter pain medicine, or modifying your daily activity to relieve stress on the cervical vertebrae and spinal column.

-- Epidural injections.
-The epidural space is where nerve roots are located along the spine.
-Anti-inflammatory drugs can be injected into the epidural space to help relieve nerves that might be inflamed or impinged by a bulging disc or other neck pain causes.
+- Epidural steroid injections — The epidural space is the area right outside the protective covering the spinal cord.
+Anti-inflammatory drugs can be injected into the epidural space to help relieve nerves that might be compressed by a bulging disc or other neck pain causes.

-- Physical therapy for neck pain.
-A trained therapist can prescribe an exercise regimen designed to strengthen the neck muscles and help reduce your pain.
-Some sufferers of degenerative disc disease in the neck can manage their pain through physical therapy.
+- Physical therapy for neck pain — A trained therapist can prescribe an exercise plan designed to strengthen the neck muscles and take pressure off the spine.

-- Hot or cold pads.
-Heat applied to a sore neck will increase blood flow and could improve range of motion.
+- Hot pads or cold packs — Heat applied to a sore neck will increase blood flow and could improve range of motion.
 Cold pads will decrease blood flow and will help limit inflammation.
 A physical therapist might alternate heat and cold during a therapy session.

-- Acupuncture.
-Some believe the insertion of fine needles into specific points on the body can help relieve pain.
-Acupuncture has been used by some as an alternative to massage to achieve short-term pain relief.
+- Acupuncture — Some believe the insertion of fine needles into specific points on the body by a trained professional can help relieve pain.

-- Chiropractic therapy.
-A chiropractor makes manual adjustments to the body, primarily to the spine, in an effort to relieve back or neck pain.
+- Chiropractic treatment — A chiropractor can make manual adjustments to the spine in an effort to relieve neck or back pain.